codingmak/Assessment/README.md

 terraform.tfstate.backup

-These files will create the security groups for the inbound and outbound connections, an elastic ip and a wordpress instance.
+These files will create the security group, an elastic ip and a wordpress instance.

 Uses AMI: ami-0dde0d915765e8fac